sabrinahu5/starter-project-2023-v2/README.md

    # Open in VSCode
    code .

-   # If the second error gives you an error, you probably don't have the VS Code 'code' keyword added to your PATH variable.
+   # If the second command gives you an error, you probably don't have the VS Code 'code' keyword added to your PATH variable.
 Follow this tutorial:
    # https://www.freecodecamp.org/news/how-to-open-visual-studio-code-from-your-terminal/#:~:text=Once%20your%20terminal%20is%20open,Then%20hit%20enter%20.&text=Once%20you%20hit%20enter%20%2C%20VS%20Code%20will%20now%20open.
    ```